pourya90091/mafia-desk/README.md

 # mafia-desk
-this is a mafia desk (for manage game by god) set by default for the classic mafia
+this is a mafia desk (for manage game by god) that set by default for the classic mafia